 The department offers a neuroscience track providing students with a specialized set of courses and experiences in neuroscience.
 Student on this track complete a rigorous set of science courses and conduct research with members of the Neuroscience and Behavior (NSB) program at UMass.
 The NSB graduate program is an interdepartmental academic unit that brings together faculty members from various departments to provide cutting-edge research training for students on this track.

-If you are seeking information about the neuroscience track, please see one of the neuroscience track advisors during their advising hours, listed on the general advising page.
+If you are seeking information about the neuroscience track, please see one of the neuroscience track advisors during their advising hours, available on Navigate and listed on the general advising page.
 Although students cannot officially declare the neuroscience track in their first semester at UMass due to the 3.0 GPA requirement, we encourage you to come see an advisor to learn about requirements and opportunities in neuroscience as soon as possible!

 When you meet with an advisor to declare the neuroscience track, you will complete a declaration of major form.